apache/pekko-persistence-dynamodb/readme.md

 sequenceNr                                    : N
 ```

 This is somewhat more difficult to code, but offers higher throughput possibilities.
-Notice that the items that hold the high counter are sharded,
+Notice that the items that hold the high and low sequence are sharded,
 rather than using a single item to store the counter.
 If we only used a single item, we would suffer from the same hot key problems as our
 first structure.